Josip Šimunić: Fascist salute controversy

 Šimunić was involved in a controversy following a 2–0 win for Croatia against Iceland in Zagreb on 19 November 2013.
-He was accused of neo-Nazi sympathies for having directed the crowd in a chant following the game.
+He was accused of fascist sympathies for having directed the crowd in a chant following the game.
 The use of the salute "Za dom!"
 (For [the] homeland!), with the fans responding "Spremni!"
 (Ready!), was identical to the salute used by the fascist Ustaše movement in Croatia during World War II.

 He defended his actions saying that he was driven by "love for his Croatian homeland".
 After the match, Šimunić responded to his critics: "Those who are bothered by those shouts should study history.
 If it bothers someone, then it's their problem.
 I'm not afraid."
-For this incident, Šimunić was fined 25,000 kunas by the State's Attorney Office of Croatia for inciting racial hatred and harassment of other participants of a public gathering.
+For this incident, Šimunić was fined 25,000 kunas (around €3,270) by the State's Attorney Office of Croatia for inciting racial hatred and harassment of other participants of a public gathering.
 After an investigation FIFA suspended Šimunić for ten official matches, banned him from entering the confines of the stadiums for those ten matches and imposed a fine of CHF 30,000 (around €24,000). Šimunić's behaviour was denounced by the Croatian Minister of Science, Education and Sports Željko Jovanović, the Association of Anti-Fascist Fighters of Croatia (SABH) and various foreign and domestic media.
 The severity of suspension by FIFA was both criticized and embraced.
 Jovanović called it expected and deserving, sending a strong message that Croatians do not want to be perceived by Europe as "backward rightists" and as a country where minority rights are being violated to promote and glorify fascism.
-Others, such as the Croatian Football Federation and national team coach Niko Kovač, have described the suspension as excessive and Draconian. Šimunić appealed to FIFA to rescind his suspension, but lost his appeal in March 2014.
-His lawyers responded by claiming that a "Greater Serbian conspiracy" was to blame for FIFA's decision.
+Others, such as the Croatian Football Federation and national team coach Niko Kovač, have described the suspension as excessive and draconian. Šimunić appealed to rescind his suspension, but lost his appeal with FIFA in March 2014, and with the Court of Arbitration for Sport in May 2014.